altrim/ember-cli-tooltipster/README.md

 ## Advanced Options

-To be able to use the advanced options you need to [extend the component](#extending-the-component) and implement the functions.
+In order to use the advanced options you need to [extend the component](#extending-the-component) and implement the functions.
 For more information check the examples on [Tooltipster Docs](http://iamceege.github.io/tooltipster/#options)

 ### functionInit
 Type: `Function`